Understand guest roles in Slack

 Learn more about the difference between Slack Connect and guest accounts, or read on for information about guest roles in Slack.

 Billing for guests

-Guest accounts are available only on paid plans.
+Guest accounts are only available on paid subscriptions.
 There are two types of guest roles:

-- Multi-Channel Guests have access to only the channels you specify.
+- Multi-channel guests have access to only the channels that you specify.
 They're billed as regular members and can be added to an unlimited number of channels.

-- Single-Channel Guests are free and can only access one channel.
-For every paid active member in your workspace, you can add up to 5 guests.
-For example, if you have 10 members, you can invite up to 50 Single-Channel Guests.
+- Single-channel guests are free and can only access one channel.
+For every paid active member in your workspace, you can add up to five guests.
+For example, if you have ten members, you can invite up to 50 single-channel guests.

 Manage guest accounts

 Workspace owners and admins can invite guests to a workspace, but members can submit requests to invite guests.
 Learn more about invitations.